Explore Eddyfi Technologies product lines

 Radiography has been used to inspect pipeline welds for decades, but it has severe limitations particularly with fitness-for-service assessments.
 As a result, radiography for pipelines is actively being replaced by ultrasonic examination.
 While conventional UT is still largely used, PAUT and time-of-flight-diffraction (TOFD) have quickly become the go-to technologies for both fabrication welding and in-service inspection.
 Combining PAUT and TOFD allows the detection of all welding flaw types and provides reliable through-wall sizing capability in one inspection.
 Both techniques have been part of standards for quite some time.
 Moreover, full matrix capture (FMC), total focusing method, plane wave imaging (PWI), and assisted defect analysis have taken advanced UT to another level.

-Capture helps operators define their scan plans choosing the best suitable probes and best positions based on the type of weld under assessment.
+Cypher helps operators define their scan plans choosing the best suitable probes and best positions based on the type of weld under assessment.
 According to standards, the interface angles between the bevel and incident angles must be as close as possible to 90° to allow accurate sizing of defects such as lack of sidewall fusion along the bevel.
-Capture provides visual information with colors that indicate how close to 90° these angles are, presenting quick feedback on the pertinence of the setup.
+Cypher provides visual information with colors that indicate how close to 90° these angles are, presenting quick feedback on the pertinence of the setup.

 Additionally, near field information is also provided within the same image to inform operators whether they can focus the beam or not for better sensitivity.